Policy 428 - Employee Use of Social Media

 The line between professional and personal relationships is blurred within a social media context.
-When employees choose to join or engage with District students, families or fellow employees in a social media context that exists outside those approved by the District, they are advised to maintain their professionalism as District employees and have responsibility for addressing inappropriate behavior or activity on these networks, including requirements
+When employees choose to join or engage with District students, families or fellow employees in a social media context that exists outside those approved by the District, they are advised to maintain their professionalism as District employees and have responsibility for addressing inappropriate behavior or activity on these networks, including requirements for mandated reporting.

 - Public social media networks are defined to include: Web sites, Web logs (blogs), wikis, social networks, online forums, virtual worlds, and any other social media generally available to the public or consumers and which do not fall within the District’s electronic technologies network (e.g. Facebook, Twitter, LinkedIn, Flickr, SnapChat, blog sites, etc.).

 - District approved password-protected social media tools are those that fall within the District’s electronic technologies network or which the District has approved for educational use.
 The District has greater authority and responsibility to protect minors from inappropriate content and can limit public access within this limited public forum.

 As set forth in the District’s Vision, all employees are expected to serve as positive ambassadors for our schools and to remember they are role models to students in this community.
 Because readers of social media networks may view the employee as a representative of the schools and the District, the District requires employees to observe the following rules when referring to the District, its schools, students, programs, activities, employees, volunteers and communities on any social media networks:

 - An employee’s use of any social media network and an employee’s postings, displays, or communications on any social media network must comply with all state and federal laws and any applicable District policies.